liamzebedee/liamz.co/about.en.md

 ---
 <p class="lead">Hi, my name is <strong>Liam Edwards-Playne</strong> and on the net I'm known as <strong>liamzebedee</strong>.
 I'm a teenager and have been coding since I was 11 with my friend <a href="//hetra.co">Jack</a>.
 I don't fuck around with superficial crap on my about page, I'd rather you form your own opinion of me.
 So here's some stuff from my life.</p>

-## Free open—source software (FOSS)
+## Free open-source software (FOSS)
-I'm a supporter of and contributor to [free and open—source software](http://www.gnu.org/philosophy/free—sw.html) (that's free as in libre).
+I'm a supporter of and contributor to [free and open-source software](http://www.gnu.org/philosophy/free—sw.html) (that's free as in libre).
 While I understand that propietary software has its benefits, I truly believe that a FOSS culture is viable.

 ### Contributions
 I've loved FOSS since I discovered it, practically all the code I write is open unless it's unfinished.
 Here is a list of things I've built, somewhat in reverse chonological order: